lndat/uhrenWelt2.0/README.md

 This website was created with ASP.NET Core 6 MVC.

 #### Libraries and Technologies used
 - ASP.NET Core 6 MVC
-- Entity Framework
+- Entity Framework Core
 - Microsoft Identity for Authentication and Authorization
 - MSSQL/SQLite
 - CSS